FREQUENTLY ASKED QUESTIONS

 Who is ACNL?

-Stichting Airport Coordination Netherlands (ACNL) is an independent organisation (legal form: foundation) designated by Ministerial decree to provide slot allocation services at AMS, EIN and RTM in accordance with European and national rules, and the IATA Worldwide Scheduling Guidelines.
+Airport Coordination Netherlands (ACNL) is an independent governing body by public law, financed by a slotfee that air carriers and the level 3 airports have to pay.
+ACNL will provide slot allocation services at AMS, EIN and RTM in accordance with European and national rules, and the IATA Worldwide Airport Slot Guidelines.
 The managing director and her staff are responsible for the allocation of slots.
 A supervisory board consisting of representatives of the three coordinated airports and the air carriers which have their home base in the Netherlands, is responsible for monitoring financial and organisational matters.

 Will Dutch carriers get priority over non-Dutch carriers in the allocation of slots?